Disturbance modeling in ModelingToolkit

 Automatic robustification

-Tuning an LQG controller is rather tedious and not always intuitively easy, in this case, it's like tuning one PID controller and one PD controller at the same time (we have two positional states, to velocity states and one integrating state).
+Tuning an LQG controller is rather tedious and not always intuitively easy, in this case, it's like tuning one PID controller and one PD controller at the same time (we have two positional state variables, two velocity state variables and one integrator state).
 We did get a reasonably robust design above, but can we improve upon this?

 G = system_mapping(lqg)